 That's because once again this season, he suffered an injury -- this time tweaking his already-sprained right knee in the first quarter.
 Once again this season, he had to go inside the trainer's room with orthopedist Dr. James Andrews for a medical evaluation.
 And once again this season, he was allowed to go back onto the field to try to play through it.

 "I think I did put myself at more risk by being out there," he said.
 "But every time you step on the football field in between those lines you're putting your life, your career [and] every single ligament in your body in jeopardy."

-The conflicting philosophies of playing through injury versus preserving one's long-term health played out in full Sunday night, as Griffin's athletic pride and desire to be there for his teammates kept him on the field despite his dissipating health.
+The conflicting philosophies of playing through injury versus preserving one's long-term health played out in full Sunday night, as Griffin's athletic pride and desire to be there for his teammates kept him on the field despite his health clearly being compromised.

 "I'm the quarterback of this team.
 My job is to be out there if I can play," he continued.
 "I'm the best option for this team, and that's why I'm the starter.....there was no way I was coming out of that game."